scottXchoo/GraphQL-NFT-Marketplace/README.md

 # Galaxy
-NFT marketplace into Cosmos blockchain.
+NFT marketplace into Cosmos blockchain for study.